Biobix/REPARATION/README.md

 4) Start Site selection.

-NB: The ribosome profiling data should be aligned onto the same genome used for the analyzed!

 # Requirements
 The REPARATION software is primarily written in perl, python2.7 and R. For each dataset the complete REPARATION workflow (from the sam files to final results) took under 45 minutes.
 It is also dependant on a set of tool binaries which should all be installed on your system before the pipeline can execute all of its commands.